 Hanukkah Craft: Tiny Little Neighborhood

 I should start this post by saying that I am not Jewish nor is this little Hanukkah craft idea kosher.
 It’s just something I came up with that I thought would be fun.
-I don’t mean to be disrespectful to the holiday or to those who celebrate it.
+I don’t mean to be disrespectful to the holiday (which in 2021 begins the evening of November 28th and ends the evening of December 6th) or to those who celebrate it.
 But I do hope you enjoy this post.
 Take it for what it is: just something fun to do with your kids.
 Shalom!

 All you need are ten raisin boxes, some paint (water-based children’s paint is safest), tissue paper, a long narrow piece of cardboard and these really nifty little battery operated light bulbs.
 I know that last item is probably not something you have on hand but I found them at a party store in a pack of twelve.

 They were in the wedding supply aisle next to the disposable cameras and paper cups, but that’s just my party store.
 If you can’t find them I’m sure you could use one of those mini-strings of Christmas lights.
 I liked the individual light bulbs though, because they worked with my Hanukkah story, which I will get to later.

 After I arranged my boxes so that there were eight small buildings and one tall building in the middle, making nine total, I set about cutting the windows with a very sharp X-Acto(TM) knife (for use by a responsible adult only).

 To create that taller box I cut off about a quarter of a spare raisin box off and just glued the “add-on” to the bottom of the ninth box with a glue gun (again, for adult-use only) to make it taller.
 Nothing fancy.

 At first I cut the windows from the boxes as they were.
 But I wasn’t happy with how imperfect the squares were as I punched through the empty box with my knife.
 To remedy that, I carefully disassembled each box by cutting along the seam on the side that was glued.